gnemtsov/ab-app/README.md

 ## Current status
 AB-APP is still under development. **It is not finished**!
 Feel free to experiment with it, but don't use it in production as is.
+**Documentation might also be outdated**, but we try to keep it in a more or less actual state.

 ## Architecture